Abraham Lincoln endured a steady stream of failure and defeat before becoming President of the United States.

 1854: Ran for Senate of the United States – lost.

-1856: Sought the Vice-Presidential nomination at his party’s national convention - got less than
+1856: Sought the Vice-Presidential nomination at his party’s national convention – got less than 100 votes.

 This is both misleading and inaccurate.
-Lincoln did not "seek" the vice-presidential nomination at the 1856 Republican national convention in Philadelphia; his name was put into nomination by the Illinois delegation after most national delegates were already committed to other candidates.
+Lincoln did not “seek” the vice-presidential nomination at the 1856 Republican national convention in Philadelphia; his name was put into nomination by the Illinois delegation after most national delegates were already committed to other candidates.
 (Lincoln himself was back in Illinois, not at the convention, and did not know he had been nominated until friends brought him the news.)
 Nonetheless, in an informal ballot, Lincoln received 110 votes out of 363, not at all a bad showing for someone who was little known outside his home state.

 1858: Ran for U.S. Senate again – again he lost.